wjakob/nanobind/docs/api_core.rst

    implicit conversion, and when that conversion is not successful.
 Call this function to disable or re-enable the warnings.

+.. cpp:function:: inline bool is_alive() noexcept

+   The function returns ``true`` when nanobind is initialized and ready for use.
+It returns ``false`` when the Python interpreter has shut down, causing the destruction various nanobind-internal data structures.

 Miscellaneous
 -------------